 There is no preparation required in advance of the workshop.
 Participants will want to wear comfortable clothing that allows active movement, and come ready to have a lot of fun!

-Each of our Workshops consist of two sessions
+Each of our Workshops consists of two sessions

 - Parent Session: Following the Student Session, this fast-paced 30-minute briefing talks through what it means to be an NTPA parent, expectations and possible next steps.